 Figure 3 provides the composite analysis based on the simultaneous combination of MJO and ER wave events.
-The magnitudes of both the OLR and geopotential height composite anomalies exceed the magnitudes of OLR, geopotential height, and total wind composite anomalies corresponding to separate assessments of the MJO and ER waves.
+The magnitudes of both the OLR and geopotential height composite anomalies exceed the magnitudes of OLR, geopotential height, and total wind composite corresponding separate anomalies to assessments of the MJO and ER waves.
 This result provides additional evidence that supports assessing ER wave events relative to the MJO to gain the most information about the extratropical circulation.

 Composite anomalies show double the amplitude of the MJO-only composites in some regions of the world, and this difference is robust in Monte Carlo tests in which an equal number of random pseudo "Rossby wave" dates are extracted from RMM phase 4 to generate new composites.
-Such composites generate anomaly amplitudes that are smaller than those associated with the true ER wave composites above the 99% confidence level.
+Such composites generate anomaly amplitudes that are smaller than those associated with the true ER wave events identified for the simultaneous composites at the 99% confidence level.

 The simultaneous composites demonstrate a high-amplitude extratropical Rossby wave pattern across the North Pacific and North America.
 Although there is no clear westerly wind anomaly present at 300-hPa over East Asia, a mean subtropical jet is present in the total wind field.
-To the east, an anticyclonic wave breaking pattern is present over the eastern North Pacific.
+To the east, an amplifying ridge is present over the North Pacific, with an amplifying trough equatorward of this location.